ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/biometrics-webauthn.md

 From that point on they gain the following benefits

 * Optionally log in without a password (like native Online Banking mobile applications)
-* Optionally replace text message or authnticator device MFA on log in
+* Optionally replace text message or authenticator device MFA on log in
 * See a list of registered devices on their account and self manage their authentication

-## Compaibility
+## Compatibility

 WebAuthn is supported in Chrome, Firefox, Safari and Edge browsers as well as various built in mobile browsers.
 Total coverage in the browser market today gives 88.69% of users.